 Owner’s Equity = $1,100,000

-The equity value is a very important metric to understand the financial position of a company or firm on any reporting date.
-Positive equity with an increasing trend is always a good sign for any company, while a declining trend in equity value is indicative of weak management and it could be a signal that the company is nearing insolvencyInsolvencyInsolvency is when the company fails to fulfill its financial obligations like debt repayment or inability to pay off the current liabilities.
+The equity value is a critical metric to understand the financial position of a company or firm on any reporting date.
+Positive equity with an increasing trend is always a good sign for any company.
+In contrast, a declining trend in equity value is indicative of weak management and it could be a signal that the company is nearing insolvencyInsolvencyInsolvency is when the company fails to fulfill its financial obligations like debt repayment or inability to pay off the current liabilities.
 Such financial distress usually occurs when the entity runs into a loss or cannot generate sufficient cash flow..